-To assist management and the Compensation Committee in its review of executive compensation, during fiscal year 2007 we engaged Compensia, a compensation consulting firm, to aid in defining our peer group and to provide executive compensation data compiled from the annual reports and proxy statements of such peer group companies.
-The results were presented to management for consideration in September 2006.
+To assist management and the Compensation Committee in its review of executive compensation, during fiscal year 2009 we engaged Compensia, a compensation consulting firm, to aid in confirming our peer group and to provide executive compensation data compiled from the annual reports and proxy statements of such peer group companies.
+The results were presented to management for consideration in March 2009.

-In May 2007, management engaged the same consulting firm to evaluate and make recommendations about our long-term employee incentive programs.
-The consulting firm was tasked with making recommendations to management regarding long-term equity and incentive plans that were consistent with our compensation objectives, industry standards and regulatory requirements.
-The results were presented to management for consideration in June 2007.
+In February 2009, management engaged the same consulting firm to evaluate and make recommendations about our long-term executive incentive programs.
+The consulting firm was tasked with making recommendations to management regarding long-term equity and incentive plans for our executives that were consistent with our compensation objectives, industry standards and regulatory requirements.
+The results were then presented to management and our Compensation Committee for consideration in March 2009.